preciofishbone/OmniaFx/docs/tutorials/omnia-learn/manifest-load-rule/README.md

 # Manifest custom load rule

-Manifest custom load rule defines when to load a manifest automatically.
+Manifest custom load rule defines when the manifest must be loaded in some special conditions.

 **There are 2 system load rules, as described below, will not be affected by any custom load rules.**

-- web-component manifest loads when the component element exists in the DOM.
+- A web-component manifest will be loaded as soon as its element exists in the DOM.
-- resource manifest loads when any manifest loads in which it is imported.
+- A resource manifest will be loaded when it is imported in another manifest that's being loaded.

 **It's IMPOSSIBLE to unload loaded manifests.**